 1. Expert faculty model

-One model is to identify “rock star” expert faculty members who are already using a courseware product, and establish them as a resource to help peers.
+One faculty development model for colleges and universities implementing digital learning technology is to identify “rock star” expert faculty members who are already using a courseware or other product and establish them as a resource to help peers.

 At one community college Garth-McCullough’s team worked with, a faculty member in the statistics department had been using adaptive courseware for years.
-(In a previous article, she called this the “random act of adaptive” that she frequently finds already in place on most campuses.)
-That faculty member became the main resource for her peers, developing training modules on how to teach the course and track its effectiveness.
+(In a previous article, she called examples like this “random acts of adaptive” that she frequently finds already underway on many campuses.)
+That faculty member became the main resource for her peers, developing training modules on how to teach the course with adaptive learning software and tracking its effectiveness.

-Another model is to support the adaptive learning implementation with a centralized development team of instructional designers and technologists
+Another model to help faculty implement adaptive learning is to create a centralized team of instructional designers and technologists.

-This was a very impactful approach for one college Garth-McCullough’s team worked with, which has multiple campuses that all operate distinctly.
-Instructional designers from each campus’s Center for Teaching and Learning met together to vet adaptive courseware vendors.
+This was an impactful approach for one college Garth-McCullough’s team worked with that has multiple campuses operating independently.
+Instructional designers from each campus’s Center for Teaching and Learning met to vet adaptive courseware vendors.
 They immersed themselves in the functionalities of the software, then guided their respective faculties through selecting the courseware, onboarding students, and aligning it to their courses.

 “The team of faculty developers, instructional designers, and technologists was one step ahead of the faculty,” says Garth-McCullough.
 “They could address their questions and help them find ways to do what they wanted to do.”

-The third model is to develop a faculty learning community where faculty can gain insight, advice, and inspiration from peers.
-Faculty can either work across departments, or work in their disciplines, and then come together regularly to share ideas.
+A third model for faculty development is to establish a faculty learning community where colleagues can share insight, advice, and inspiration.
+Faculty can either work across departments or work in their disciplines and then come together regularly to share ideas.

-When faculty have a place to go talk about their struggles and get suggestions from peers, says Garth-McCullough, institutions have more success in retaining use of the courseware.
+When faculty have a place to go talk about their struggles implementing adaptive learning and get suggestions from peers, says Garth-McCullough, colleges and universities have more success sustaining use of the courseware.

 A faculty learning community also helps create an environment that supports just-in-time learning that’s contextualized to the specific problems a faculty member is coming up against.
-This gives it an advantage over outside training models.
+This gives it an advantage over models relying exclusively on point-in-time training from outside consultants.

 “When you’re learning something new,” says Garth-McCullough, “you don’t have the time and space to listen to someone from another college that has totally different types of students, different requirements, and a different teaching load.”